PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 improved from 0.012144s to 0.010351s (1.17x).
 No model conversion or inference was run.

+Dynamic-range graph indexing is now lazy as well.
+Conv, DepthwiseConv, and FullyConnected kernel-only weight quantization performs no topology mutation and constructs no index; quantized elementwise constants still create one index at the first `DEQUANTIZE` insertion and share it for later rewires.
+The zero-index kernel fixture and existing one-index shared-constant fixture bring the strict/dynamic quantization selection to 54 tests.
+Kernel-only and constant-Dequantize ModelIR fingerprints match checkpoint `dca871b` exactly.
+On a synthetic 2,000-FullyConnected graph, a 15-run median changed from 0.053744s to 0.050637s (1.06x).
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted